Skip to content

 Definitely Typed packages in dependencies

 Knip is strict in the divide between dependencies and devDependencies.
-Some projects are published with one or more Definitely Typed packages (@types/*) bundled.
-Knip does not detect/report such DT packages that are expected to be listed in dependencies.
+Some packages are published with one or more DT packages bundled (i.e. listed in dependencies).
+Knip does not make exceptions for such type packages (@types/*) and expects them in devDependencies.

 ISC License © 2024 Lars Kappert